Graduate Program Handbook

 The Course-Based Oral Exam

 Immediately following completion of coursework, students take a course-based oral exam (in either English or German) based on their Reading List.
 Students are expected to demonstrate comprehensive knowledge by making connections between texts and ideas across historical periods and theoretical approaches at a high conceptual level.
 The oral exam is guided by three or four broad themes the student identified in the SID.
-The exam also includes a brief discussion of the student’s abstract for the written part of the Ph.D.
+The exam also includes a brief discussion of the student’s proposal for the written part of the Ph.D.
 Examination (see below).
 The total exam time is two hours.

 (For some students whose research focus is SLA, the committee for the written exam may be different from the course-based oral exam.
-In those cases, feedback to and approval of the abstract for the written part of the exam will not take place during the oral exam but at a separate meeting to be convened by the student’s advisor.)
+In those cases, feedback to and approval of the proposal for the written part of the exam will not take place during the oral exam but at a separate meeting to be convened by the student’s advisor.)

 Retake